MADBURY MEMORIAL PARK

 SECTION 5: INTERMENTS

-Arrangements for interments must be made a minimum of twenty- four hours in advance with the Park Superintendent.
-The
+Arrangements for interments must be made a minimum of twenty-four hours in advance with the Trustees.
+The Park will be

-Directions for interment must be given and satisfactory financial arrangements made with the Park Superintendent prior to
+Directions for interment must be given and satisfactory financial arrangements made with the Trustees prior to interment.
+Fees

-Allowance of winter interments or disinterments will be determined by the Park Superintendent
+Allowance of winter interments or disinterments will be determined by the Trustees.
+Winter interments or disinterments may

 All graves must be lined with a vault or box of permanent material.